 Rethinking Email Notification System Design

-That's because email notifications are still the default notification service in workplace tools.
+That is because email notifications are still the default notification service in workplace tools.

 The Bell & Notification Center Window

-- Notification content
+- Notification content.

-- A global action that can be taken on all notifications regardless of category: "set importance," "mark as new," "mark as read," "mute," "archive," "delete"
+- A global action for all items: "set importance," "mark as new," "mark as read," "mute," "archive," "delete."

-A notification bell and pop-up modal
+A notification bell and pop-up modal -- see MagicBell's notification inbox for a production example

 Notification Type Taxonomy